Holt International Children's Services

 Holt International Children's Services (HICS) is a faith-based humanitarian organization and adoption agency based in Eugene, Oregon, United States, known for international adoption and child welfare.
-The nonprofit works in thirteen countries, including: Cambodia, China, Colombia, Ethiopia, Haiti, India, Mongolia, Philippines, South Korea, Thailand, Uganda, Vietnam, and the United States.
-This work includes a range of services for children and families including efforts in nutrition, education, family strengthening, orphan care, foster care, family reunification, and child sponsorship.
+The nonprofit works in seventeen countries, including: Bulgaria, Cambodia, China, Colombia, Ethiopia, Haiti, Hong Kong, India, Mongolia, Philippines, South Africa, South Korea, Taiwan, Thailand, Uganda, Vietnam, and the United States.
+This work includes a range of services for children and families including efforts in nutrition, adoption, education, family strengthening, orphan care, foster care, family reunification, and child sponsorship.
 The organization's stated mission is to seek a world where every child has a loving and secure home.
+As of 2026, it is an accredited adoption service provider through the Center for Excellence in Adoption Services (CEAS), listing thirteen office locations in the United States as well as twelve countries for which it provides adoption-related services.

 Holt International Children's Services is a separate entity from Holt Children’s Services of Korea, also known as Holt Korea, an adoption agency headquartered in Seoul, South Korea.
 The two agencies split and became separate entities in 1977, though United States-based Holt International continued to partner with Holt Korea to place Korean children with adoptive families in the United States.